lgarithm/experiment-faabric/tasks/lulesh/README.md

 ## Clean-Up

 Remember to delete the cluster.
-From the experiment base terminal:

 ```bash
 inv cluster.delete